psvkaushik/Group50_Proj2/docs/app.md

 - **Route**: `/check_branch`
 - **Description**: Users can check if a specific branch exists in a GitHub repository.
 It calls the `check_branch_exists` function from this [library](/src/gits_checkbranch.py) and returns a success or error message based on the result.

+### Create Branch Route
+- **Route**: `/create_branch`
+- **Description**: This route allows users to create a new branch in a GitHub repository by providing their GitHub username, repository name, the base branch (from which the new branch will be created), and the name of the new branch.
+It calls the `create_branch` function from the `gits_createbranch` library and returns a success or error message based on the result.

 ### Get Branches Route
 - **Route**: `/get_branches`
 - **Description**: This route allows users to fetch the branches of a GitHub repository.
 It calls the `get_github_branches` function from this [library](/src/gits_branch.py) and returns a list of branch names or an error message.